huanghy95/StaR/README.md

 ## Overview

-**StaR (Stateful Root Cause Analysis)** is a novel deep learning framework for root cause analysis (RCA) and causal discovery in dynamic multivariate time series systems.
-By integrating temporal graph networks with Granger causality, StaR effectively captures both temporal dependencies and graph-structured relationships for accurate fault localization and causal structure inference.
+StaR (Stateful Root Cause Analysis) is a deep learning framework for root cause analysis and causal discovery in dynamic multivariate time-series systems.
+This repository provides the official implementation of our KDD 2026 paper, “StaR: Stateful Dynamic-Graph Root Cause Analysis through Memory-Enhanced Causality Discovery.”

 ### Key Features